 As it turns out, our brain probably has two modes for good reasons.
 We need them both in order to really process information that comes our way.
 So take advantage of them both when you’re learning to see better results.
 If nothing else, you finally have a scientific excuse to take that nap you want!

-This is also part of the reason why Brainscape is such an effective study tool; it allows you to study hard in your spare time, then return easily to your daily activities to allow your learning time to sink in.
-To learn more, check out the 1 million plus Brainscape subjects in our library!
+This is also part of the reason why Brainscape, our online flashcard learning program, is such an effective study tool; it allows you to study hard in your spare time, then return easily to your daily activities to allow your learning time to sink in.
+If you want to start learning, then check out the tons of Brainscape flashcards available in our library!